mediaessenz/nodered-snap/README.md

 ### Node-RED snap package

-Base version of the Node-RED internet of things graphical wiring tool packaged as an Ubuntu Snap, intended for multiple architectures.
+Core18 based version of the Node-RED internet of things graphical wiring tool packaged as an Ubuntu Snap, intended for multiple architectures.

 Listens on port 1880 by default.

-Now based on Core18.

 #### Gotchas